martinbjoerndal/Variant-graph-analysis/README.md

 # Variant-graph-analysis
 Measuring pairwise distances between population graphs built from variant data from the 1000 genomes project.
+Variants can be coupled with genotype information from individuals using the VCF file format.
+In this project, VCF data is used to calculate the distance between six different human populations, all downloaded from http://www.internationalgenome.org/data-portal/population.